ESoapW/Uboard/README.md

     ```

     Go to `localhost:5050/browser`, password: admin
-    Add a new server with properties:
+    Add a new server with properties `Name: Uboard, Port: 5432`
-    Port: 5432, Database: postgres, Username: postgres, Password: changeme
+    Add a new database with properties `Database: postgres, Username: postgres, Password: changeme`
-    Run the sql query in `sql/activity.sql` to initialize the database
+    Using query tool and run the sql query in `sql/activity.sql` to initialize the database
     <br/>

 3. Start back-end server